klahrich/chiefhustler/content/posts/update-october-2021.md

 All three of these biases steer me away from going into detail for each of <strike>my stocks</strike> the stocks currently in my portfolio and how they performed.
 They are like cattle to me. **I can kill (sell) any one of them tomorrow and eat the proceeds.**

-These results are despite a $122K YTD unrealized loss on Nuran.

 ## The Ultimate Game

 I now view investing as the ultimate mental game.
 I've played all sorts of games in my life: board games, video games, chess, card games, poker, you name it.
 I don't think there's a single game out there that is as pure and complete as investing.